Path spaces of pushouts: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Christian Sattler, Hugo Moeneclaey, and Gregory Arone for helpful discussions.
-In particular, Christian Sattler provided useful ideas for translating the arguments from type-theoretic to diagrammatic language.
+The author would like to thank Christian Sattler, Hugo Moeneclaey, Ulrik Buchholtz, and Gregory Arone for helpful discussions, and Yan Jiatong and Ali Caglayan for reporting typos in earlier versions of this document.
+In particular, Christian Sattler provided useful ideas for translating the arguments from type-theoretic to diagrammatic language, and Ulrik Buchholtz explained how to describe HNN extensions using the zigzag construction.